 Only your joint replacement surgeon in NYC can determine whether you are a candidate for a joint replacement procedure.
 Through x-rays, arthroscopy and/or tissue sampling, your orthopedic doctor will either develop a program of medication, rehabilitative exercise and physical therapy or recommend total joint replacement.

-Causes of painful, stiff knees and hips include osteoarthritis, rheumatoid arthritis, post-traumatic arthritis (repetitive injuries) or advanced age/wear and tear.
+Causes of painful, stiff knees and hips include osteoarthritis, post-traumatic arthritis (repetitive injuries) or advanced age/wear and tear.
 Osteoarthritis is the most common joint disease precipitating your Staten Island joint replacement surgeon to recommend a hip or knee replacement.
 Primarily affecting joint cartilage, osteoarthritis erodes cartilage so that joint bones scrape together, causing pain, inflammation, swelling and reduced joint motion.
 Bone spurs developing on the edges of the knee or hip joint may disintegrate and allow bits of bone to disperse within the joint space.
 This leads to increased pain and even more damage to the joint.

 Made of durable, high-quality metal, plastic or both, your new joint is called a prosthesis, and it may or may not be cemented in place.
 Protheses that are cemented in place promote osseointegration, or the ability for real bone to fuse with the joint replacement.
 Implementation of a cemented prosthesis is more often used in older people who are less active or have diminished bone density.
 Uncemented prostheses are more applicable for younger, active patients exhibiting good bone quality.